gov-cy/staging-govcy-design-system-docs/src/patterns/task-list-page.md

 ## Accessibility
 Make sure:
 - you add `<span class="govcy-visually-hidden"> with status [whatever status] </span>` to let screen reader users know the status of each task
-- [you don't use colour alone to convey information](https://www.w3.org/WAI/WCAG21/Understanding/use-of-color.html){rel="noreferrer noopener" target="_blank"}
+- [you don't use colour alone to convey information (opens in new tab)](https://www.w3.org/WAI/WCAG21/Understanding/use-of-color.html){rel="noreferrer noopener" target="_blank"}
-- background and text colour of the status tags must comply with the [contrast ratio of 4.5:1](https://www.w3.org/WAI/WCAG22/Understanding/contrast-minimum.html){rel="noreferrer noopener" target="_blank"}
+- background and text colour of the status tags must comply with the [contrast ratio of 4.5:1 (opens in new tab)](https://www.w3.org/WAI/WCAG22/Understanding/contrast-minimum.html){rel="noreferrer noopener" target="_blank"}
 - if you use the same tag in more than one place, make sure you keep the colour consistent